- 1 pound ground beef

 - Transfer to a 4-qt. slow cooker; stir in the beans, tomatoes, corn, enchilada sauce, onions and cilantro.
 Cover and cook on low for 6-8 hours or until heated through.

 - In a small bowl, combine muffin mix and eggs; spoon over meat mixture.
-Cover and cook 1 hour longer or until a toothpick inserted near the center comes out clean.
+Cover and cook 1 hour longer or until a toothpick inserted in the center comes out clean.

 - Sprinkle with cheese; cover and let stand for 5 minutes.
 Serve with sour cream and additional cilantro if desired.
 Yield: 8 servings.